opentmf/opentmf-db-lock-service/README.md

 - A lock will be acquired for lockType = X
 - If the lock cannot be acquired within the configured duration or attempts:
   - Then the service method will not be executed.
-- If the acquired lock's version is the same as the requested version:
-  - Then the service method will not be executed.
-- Else:
-  - If one of the following conditions are met:
-    - no previous lock of that lockType exists,
-    - previous lock version is smaller than the requested
-    - previous lock version is greater than the requested and the `downgradeAllowedMillis` duration is met (i.e. rollback is applicable)
-  - Then the service method will be executed.
-  - Otherwise, the service method will NOT be executed.
+- Else the service method will be executed.
 - And finally, the acquired lock will be released.
   - If the service method was executed and successful, the `db_lock_latest` record will be updated.

 If you need the details of lock in your service methods, you can add a parameter with `LockContext` type in your methods, then `@UsingClusterLock` will inject the lock details into this new parameter.
-When calling your service methods in other services, you can initialize a new `LockContext` object and pass it to your method, or you can pass null and `@UsingClusterLock` will initialize a new instance.
+When calling your service methods in other services, you need to initialize a new `LockContext` object and pass it to the method.

-There is a special record class called `LockContext`.
-If `LockContext` is included in the parameter list of your service method, its fields will automatically be set.
-Here is the contents of the `LockContext` record:
+Below is the properties of `LockContext` class:
 ```java
 @Getter
 @Setter